Audiation

 OPTIONAL: Check your accuracy by listening to a recording (not recommended for pieces you are studying for performance)

-At this step, we identify form, harmonic motion, and thematic material.
+At this step, we continue to identify form, harmonic motion, and thematic material.
 It is best to avoid beginning the study process with a full Roman-numeral harmonic analysis, because reading the music horizontally often reveals the deeper structure of the music much faster than looking for cadences and harmonic motion.
 In fact, it is often not necessary to identify every chord in a piece; an understanding of how the formal structure corresponds with shifts in harmony is often enough for developing a rich aural image of the piece.

 Application: